 - Have fun!

-- Modify the home to make it safer.
+- Modify the home to fix the problems above to make it safer.

 - Stay in contact with family and friends: stay active!

-- Plan for future financial needs and living situation.
+- Plan for future financial need and living situation.

 - Complete an advanced directive.

-- Maintain a positive attitude: passions and interests.
+- Maintain a positive attitude.
+Keep up with your passions and interests.

 For more information